Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/eventual-consistency.md

 network message reached its destination within a millisecond, the next one may already get dropped – it’s impossible to predict with certainty.

-# True Consistency
+# True Consistency (Strict Serialisability)

-True consistency can – at the cost of availability – be achieved by using so-called "consensus algorithms."
+True consistency can – at the cost of availability – be achieved by using _consensus algorithms_.
 In theory, ActyxOS’ eventually consistent event system is entirely sufficient for building consensus algorithms on top of it.
 However, the implementation is not trivial.

 A future release of ActyxOS will ship with a native consensus implementation akin to [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)).
 Based on that will be offered